Copernicus

 Global dimension

 In addition, Copernicus provides the EU with tools for participating in international efforts such as strengthening the global climate observation system.
 It will contribute to the EU Strategy for Africa through the development of an African observatory and the implementation of the African Monitoring of the Environment for Sustainable Development initiative.
-GMES/Copernicus has also been highlighted in the EU’s dialogues with USA, Russia, China and India.
+Copernicus has also been highlighted in the EU’s dialogues with USA, Russia, China and India.

-More about GMES/Copernicus
+More about Copernicus

-More about GIO land
+More about the Copernicus land monitoring service

 More about SEIS